moderndatacompany/dataos.info/docs/interfaces/data_product_hub/activation/bi_sync/tableau_cloud.md

 ## Error handling

-**Scenario 1: Handling syntactical errors in Measures or Dimensions**
+**Scenario 1: Handling syntactical errors in measures or dimensions**

 If a measure or dimension contains a syntactical error (and is also not functioning in DPH Explorer Studio), the following error will appear when attempting to select such a measure or dimension: